 New hardware will facilitate more realistic visuals and audio experiences to immerse users in virtual environments where they can interact with objects and others around them.
 Software developers are creating new games and content for the devices which will allow users to interact with friends through avatars in virtual worlds.

-The user’s physical response to their virtual environment is a key part of the VR experience, making the technology different from video games and traditional animation.^^^VR systems that include transmission of vibrations and other sensations to the user through a game controller or other device are known as haptic systems.
+The user’s physical response to their virtual environment is a key part of the VR experience, making the technology different from video games and traditional animation.

-This tactile information is generally known as force feedback in medical, video gaming and military training applications; other names include kinesthetic communication/feedback and mechano-sensation.)
-Haptic systems can also be used to provide force feedback to the user in order to provide a sense of touch along with sight and hearing, as in some
+Haptic systems can also be used to provide force feedback to the user in order to provide a sense of touch along with sight and hearing.

 Virtual Reality And The Importance Of Audio

-The quality of sound is important, but so is the amount of it.The concept of virtual reality has been around for decades and it has now become a reality.
+Although, the concept of virtual reality has been around for decades and it has now become a reality.

 Virtual reality allows you to experience things that you would otherwise never experience.
 For example, when you’re playing video games online, you can find yourself in situations where you’re actually doing acrobatics or flying in the air.